Treatment of scar tissue and adhesions

 On the other hand, scars will still respond to releasing decades after they have been inflicted!
 Scars which are twenty or thirty years old can be treated with great success, as well as internal abdominal adhesions, relieving symptoms several years after they first appeared.

-Please do not hesitate to enquire about Myofascial Release for scar tissue, however old the scar is.
+Please do not hesitate to enquire about Scar tissue therapy, however old the scar is.

 Booking and Questions